noInfoPath/noInfoPath-data/docs/noinfopath-data.md

 |column|String|The name of the column filter on.|
 |dir|String|(Optional) One of the following values: `asc`, `desc`.|

-## @interface INoQueryBuilder
+## @interface INoQueryParser

-> INoQueryBuilder is a conceptual entity, it does not really exist
+> INoQueryParser is a conceptual entity, it does not really exist
 > the reality.
 This is because JavaScript does not implement interfaces
 > like other languages do.
-This documentation should be considered as a
+This documentation should be considered a
-> guide for creating query providers compatible with NoInfoPath.
+> guide for creating query parsers compatible with NoInfoPath.

 ### Overview
-INoQueryBuilder provides a service interface definition for converting a set of NoInfoPath class related to querying data into a given query protocol.
+INoQueryParser provides a service interface definition for converting a set of NoInfoPath class related to querying data into a given query protocol.
 An example of this is the ODATA 2.0 specification.